09 October, 2012

 We did pass a fishing cottage, all boarded up, with no electricity, notta.
 We made note it was about fifteen miles behind us if we needed a place to shelter for the night.
 It was a trip!

-You don't know how loud we sung the Hallelujah chorus song once we saw pavement.
+You don't know how loud we sang the Hallelujah chorus song once we saw pavement.
 We sang that until we came to the tiny village of Guysborough and our inn.
 What was in store for us that night, made that gravel drive well worth it.

 Gabe